 So, should you take collagen during pregnancy?

-If you’re looking for a way to keep your skin looking smooth and elastic during pregnancy, reduce stretch marks and improve joint pain, then collagen is definitely worth considering!
 Just be sure to talk to your doctor first to make sure it’s right for you.

 FACT CHECKStruggles of a Fit Mom uses only high-quality sources, including peer-reviewed studies, to support the facts within it’s articles.
 Read my editorial process to learn more about how I fact-check and keep my content accurate, reliable, and trustworthy.